Skip to Content

 What to Look for in the Best Bushcraft Knife

 Bushcraft is about more than just building a fire and shelter.
-I can tell you from experience, it’s really a way of life where you go out and learn to live in harmony with the wilderness, with limited resources at your disposal.
+I can tell you from experience, it’s a way of life where you go out and learn to live in harmony with the wilderness with limited resources at your disposal.

-So, what do you need to look for in a bushcraft knife?
+So, what do you need to look for in a bushcraft knife, and why are these the best bushcraft knives under $100?
 Let’s find out:

 Full Tang All the Way

-First and foremost, you need to make sure that your knife has a full tang, meaning that the steel runs the entire length of the knife and doesn’t stop at the grip.
+First and foremost, you need to ensure that your knife has a full tang, meaning that the steel runs through the entire knife and doesn’t stop at the grip.

-The reason a full tang is so important is that it will be far more durable than a non-full tang blade.
-For any situation where you need to apply leverage, if the force applied to your blade is not distributed down the entire handle, the blade is going to break.
+A full tang is so important because it will be far more durable than a non-full tang blade.
+For any situation where you need to apply leverage, if the force applied to your blade is not distributed down the entire knife, the blade will break.

 This means that virtually any kind of knife that has a hollowed-out handle to store survival items, such as the one commonly featured in the Rambo movies, is not suitable for bushcraft use because it simply won’t last as long.